Giant venomous flying spiders with 4-inch legs heading to New York area as they spread across East Coast, experts say

 People have reported seeing Joro spiders across much of the eastern U.S., including in Florida, Alabama, Mississippi, the Carolinas, Tennessee, Kentucky Virginia, West Virginia, Maryland and Ohio.
 New York happens to be "right in the middle of where they like to be," University of Georgia researcher Andy Davis told The New York Times in December.
 He believes the spiders could pop up across New York and neighboring states this summer – aka any day now.

-"They seem to be OK with living in a city," Davis added, saying he has seen Joro spiders on street lamps and telephone polls, where "regular spiders wouldn't be caught dead in."
+"They seem to be OK with living in a city," Davis added, saying he has seen Joro spiders on street lamps and telephone poles, where "regular spiders wouldn't be caught dead in."

 The arachnids are venomous, but Coyle says that they do not pose a danger to humans.
 That venom, he said, is reserved for the critters that get caught up in their webs, including butterflies, wasps and cockroaches.
 They could also pose a threat to native spiders.